(Courtesy of Minard Coons)

 Family Search, California Death Index, and the Death Certificate provide more on Charlie King.
 Couple tidbits in the information below:

-Charlie and wife Pauline had two sons, Charles Lafayette King III (born 1920) and William Nelson King (born 1923).
+Charlie and first wife Pauline had two sons, Charles Lafayette King III (born 1920) and William Nelson King (born 1923).
 At the time of the 1930 census, Charlie and Pauline were divorced and the two boys were living apart - Charles III was with Charlie in Los Angeles and William was living with Pauline's mother in Long Beach, California.

 Jim Tipton's Find A Grave website notes that Charlie and his father are interred at Oak Wood Cemetery, Whitesboro, Grayson County, Texas: